Upi98/Chunking-Granularity-in-RAG-pipeline/README.md

 **Installation**
 Clone the repository:

-Bash

 git clone <your-repository-url>
 cd <your-repository-name>

 Create and activate a virtual environment:

-Bash

 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 Install the required Python packages from requirements.txt:

-Bash

 pip install -r requirements.txt

 A requirements.txt for this project would include:

-Plaintext

 # requirements.txt
 pandas